Art Show Rules

 Artists are invited to reserve space to exhibit original artworks of an anthropomorphic nature as well as science fiction, fantasy and/or fannish bent.

-Areas of the Art Show
+Art Show Areas

-• The “General Gallery” features original artwork depicting subjects suitable for all ages to view.
+• General Gallery: Features original artwork depicting subjects or material suitable for all ages.

-• The “Mature Gallery” is for original artwork depicting mature subject matter.
-This area is monitored to keep minors out.
-Scenes which would cause a motion picture to be rated R or stronger may be displayed only in the Mature Gallery.
-However, artwork depicting sexual acts involving children or beings that appear to be children or only humans, human-like beings, and/or non-anthropomorphic animals may not be displayed.
+• Mature Gallery: Original artwork depicting mature subject matter.
+This area is monitored to exclude minors.
+Art meeting the criteria for MPAA movie ratings of "R" or higher must be displayed in the Mature Gallery.
+Items depicting sexual acts involving children or beings that appear to be children, exclusively human subjects, human-like beings, and/or non-anthropomorphic animals, are prohibited from submission or display.

 2. AI-generated art, whether whole or in part of the final product, is not permitted within the show.
 AI art used as reference material is acceptable, as long as the entirety of the piece is recreated by the artist.
 Anyone presenting AI art as their own will be barred from showing in future years.